quic/aimet/Docs/user_guide/model_compression.rst

 AIMET provides a model compression library that can be used to reduce a model's MAC and memory costs with a minimal drop in accuracy.
 AIMET supports various compression schemes like Weight SVD, Spatial SVD and Channel Pruning.

-Please see the :ref:`AIMET Guidebook<ug-comp-guidebook>` - which includes some practical advice on using the compression features, and how to combine the features
+Please see the :ref:`Compression Guidebook<ug-comp-guidebook>` - which includes some practical advice on using the compression features, and how to combine the features

 Use Case
 ========